octplane/cloudBoard/README.rst

 This app uses an external library ASIHTTPRequest_ so I don't need to hassle with the REST stuff.

+Credit to Dave DeLong <http://www.davedelong.com> for the system wide keyboard shortcut management.

 .. _ASIHTTPRequest: http://allseeing-i.com/ASIHTTPRequest/